PicsArt/cppbind/docs/05_detailed_info/04_gen_actions.rst

 **action** variable is used to define what should be generated in the target code.
 If it's missing then nothing will be generated.
 It can be skipped when we don't want to generate anything but we want to define some inheritable variables to pass them to children entities.
-For example we can define **package** variable for a directory and the files under that directory can use or override it.
+For example, we can define **package** variable for a directory and the files under that directory can use or override it.

 Supported values for **action** are the following ones: